 COAPS receives its base funding from the Physical Oceanography Section of the Office of Naval Research.
-Funding for this report was provided by the Physical Oceanography Section of the National Science Foundation, grant number OCE-9314515.
+Funding for this report was provided by the University Corporation for Atmospheric Research, TOGA COARE International Project Office, contract number TCIPO 594-399979.
+Additional support provided by ARPA grant SC25046.
 The authors wish to acknowledge Mr. Ryan Sharp for the computations in this report.
-We also wish to thank Dr. Mark A. Bourassa and Dr. Leslie Hartten for their critical comments and assistance in improving the authors understanding of ship wind measurements.
-The figures were produced with the help of Mr. James Stricherz, Ms. Jiraporn Whalley, and Mr. Parks Camp.
+We also wish to thank Dr. Mark A. Bourassa and Dr. Leslie Hartten for their critical comments and assistance in improving the authors' understanding of ship wind measurements.
+The figures were produced with the help of Mr. James Stricherz and Ms. Jiraporn Whalley.